thegreenhouseio/php-slim-seed/README.md

 `localhost:4567/api/albums`

-**Note:** When running any of the production tasks in Vagrant, add this to the command
+**Note:** When wanting to teste the API via cURL or POSTman add this to the command you run
 ```
 -D buildDir=/home/vagrant/build && cp src/.htaccess /home/vagrant/build/
 ```